rrousselGit/provider/README.md

 ---

-Note that you can freely use multiple providers with different type together:
+Note that you can freely use multiple providers with different types together:

 ```dart
 Provider<int>(